forestryio/forestry.io/hugo/content/blog/the-new-ui.md

 ### Renaming Files ✍️

 Freshly out - You can now change the filename for your content files with Forestry.
 Since Jekyll takes the filename to create the default URL paths, editors for Jekyll sites can now easily change the URL path with this new feature.
 Previously, filename changes could only be made directly in the repo.
 ![](/uploads/2018/06/loop-rename-page.gif)

+{{% tip %}}

+This option can be found in the Editor under "..." in the top-right corner.

+{{% /tip %}}

 ---

-### Currently Edited by - Indicator
+### Currently Edited by - Indicator 💁

 As a Git-backed content manager we need to prevent merge conflicts.
 That’s why Forestry only allows one editor to change a document at a time.
 Now you can see immediately who is currently editing a document.